SarvarKh/ofn-wiki/Feature-Testing-Handbook.md

 #### Check how new features interact with existing features
 Does the new code interact accurately with other features, like private shopfronts, multiple order cycles, inventory, E2Es and customer tags?

+#### Think about browsers and devices discrepencies
+- Sometimes browsers behave differently when reading the same code.
+As we don't have an extended dev team we can't test on all browsers type and versions, so as a minimum we recommend to regularly change browsers when you do testing.
+Switch between Chrome or Firefox for instance.
+- Also if the PR you are testing involves front end User Interface (what end customer sees on their screen) you should test on a mobile device to check if it looks ok.
+The code is supposed to be "responsive" so the visual website is supposed to adapt to the screen size of a mobile in a nice way.

+#### Languages dicrepencies
+Depending on the staging server the PR were deployed on, the language you test in may vary.
+If it's not English, and translations are involved in the PR, you might see "translations missing" while testing.
+This is normal and you should ignore it as we can't translate new strings before the PR is merged.
+We recommend as much as possible to test in an English environment.

 ## 3- Reporting feedback
 Once you have tested all the cases you could think of related to the PR, report your conclusions by commenting on the PR:
 (a)- If it's all good, just say something like 'no issue found' and give a high five to the awesome developer who did a good work (+link your google doc url).